SunHao95/2018.M1.ASP/README.md

 # Applied Stochastic Processes (FIN 514, 2018-19 Module 1)

 ## Announcements
+* Email is the preferred method of communication.
+Class mailing list will be created as PHBS.ASP@allmail.net.

 ## Lectures:
 * __18__ (11.09 Tues): Course project presentation